 data entry or incomplete documentation, insufficient information, or fraudulent claims.
 States

 must notify the Fair Credit Reporting Act that certain actions that could lead to denial of benefits

 may be considered fraudulent under the FCRA.
 If an application has been delayed, the applicant

 must appeal within 30 calendar days.
-However, appeals must be made within the original filing
+However, independent disability services must be made within the original filing

 Individuals who want to have their Social Security Disability benefits reconsidered should contact